ubihazard/probook-4x30s/README.md

       </dict>
 ```

-*Do not use this driver with any other laptop: doing so can brick your device!*
+**Do not use this driver with any other laptop: doing so can brick your device!**

-You might also need to add `SSDT-ARPT-RP0X-BCM4352.aml` to your EFI ACPI folder and `config.plist` for native Airport to work.
+You might also need to add `SSDT-ARPT-RP0X-BCM4352.aml` to your EFI ACPI folder and `config.plist` for native Airport support.
 You can get it from [toleda](https://github.com/toleda) [wireless half-mini repo](https://github.com/toleda/wireless_half-mini/tree/master/ssdt_arpt "Airport BCM4352 SSDT"): follow instructions on the linked page to find out which one you need (`ACPI/Add`, `Enabled` -> `true`).

 ```xml
       <dict>